 While comparing Remote Desktop vs. VPN, we find that a VPN is much better for security purposes and online freedom than a remote desktop system.
 A remote desktop connection does not serve tunneling requests well; it’s great when you need to access a computer to copy or access files, not for prolonged use, especially in a security context.

 Also, RDPs are costly as compared to a VPN.
 They can only be accessed via a PC, while a VPN can be used on any device of your choice.
 A Remote Desktop requires greater internet speeds as compared to a VPN, but it continues to lag despite that.
 A remote desktop also gives you access to one IP address, whereas a VPN gives you access to many.

 With a VPN, you can also get to access features such as dedicated IP.
 Security-wise, using a dedicated IP address has its advantages.
 You get to use a whitelisted IP address that is under your personal use only.
 You can increase the security of your bank account and any other accounts by limiting access to your dedicated IP address.

 Remote Desktop Security Issues

-Remote Desktops are insecure because you can never tell what malware or key loggers are installed in the system that you’re using.
+Remote Desktops are insecure because you can never tell what malware or key loggers are installed in the system.
 Moreover, there’s no way to check if the owner of the RDP is actively monitoring what you’re doing at that particular moment in time (and yes, they totally can).